uccser/cs-unplugged/docs/source/author/writing_guide.rst

 - Markdown syntax and links to Kordac processor docs

-The majority of our text content is written in Markdown, and we also developed a program called Kordac to allow authors to include complex HTML elements with simple text tags.
+The majority of our text content is written in Markdown, and we also developed a program called Kordac to allow you to include HTML elements like images and videos with simple text tags.

 We chose Markdown as it has a great balance between simplicity of writing for authors, and clear structure when converting to HTML.